CodeForPittsburgh/food-access-data-transformation/README.md

 ## Requirements

-The project leverage Python to do all of the transformations.
+The project leverages Python to do all of the transformations.
 You will need the following software on your device.

 * Python 3.10.x - [Download](https://www.python.org/downloads/)
 * Your favorite IDE or Text Editor (VSCode, PyCharm, etc)